jahfer/ourpolitics/src/components/pages/page_content/about_index.md

-Our Politics was started in 2015 by Jahfer Husain.
+Our Politics started in 2015 with a single aim: making election platforms easier to understand.

+Plenty of people don't have time to read daily election news, but they still care about the policies.
+Our goal is to provide context to these announcements for those who don't follow politics.

+Our Politics is a voluntary contribution by [@jahfer](https://twitter.com/jahfer), an Ottawa-based software developer.